-- 1. The School Office receives the Internship Learning Agreement (ILA) and notes if the internship is "paid" or "unpaid." - 2.
+- 1. The Dean's Office receives the Internship Learning Agreement (ILA) and notes if the internship is "paid" or "unpaid." - 2.
 If the ILA indicates "unpaid" or if the student is receiving a stipend in lieu of an hourly wage, an Affiliation Agreement form must be completed, signed and processed. - 3.
-Affiliation Agreement forms are completed by the School Office and emailed to the site supervisor for signature.
+Affiliation Agreement forms are completed by the Dean's Office and emailed to the site supervisor for signature.
 It is then faxed or scanned back to the school secretary.
 It is the secretary's responsibility to follow up and facilitate return of the signed agreement.
 The secretaries inform the faculty supervisor and the student intern that the student may not begin the internship without the completion of the Affiliation Agreement process.

-As soon as the signed Affiliation Agreement is received it should be forwarded to the CCD for processing through SUNY Administration. - 4.
-The Center for Career Development is responsible for completing an Affiliation Contract and submitting it to SUNY.
+- 4. The Dean's Office is responsible for completing an Affiliation Contract and submitting it to SUNY.
 An Insurance Certificate is issued in the name of the employer/site, usually within 10 days.
-The CCD emails the Insurance Certificate to the school secretary immediately upon receipt.
 It is the secretary's responsibility to notify the student, site supervisor and faculty supervisor that the student may begin the internship. - 5.
-Student interns are NOT permitted to begin an internship until the Affiliation Agreement has been processed and the site has received a copy of the Insurance
+Student interns are NOT permitted to begin an internship until the Affiliation Agreement has been processed and the site has received a copy of the Insurance Certificate.